Academics and Course Registration

 Professors’ names are not listed with the descriptions—on purpose.
 We want you to choose a topic that sounds interesting to you, regardless of what you think your major field might become.
 No FYI can be pinned down to just one discipline, which we love.
 We think you will, too.

 You’ll find out which seminar you’re assigned to when you arrive on campus.
 All FYI seminar assignments are final.

 Help your advisor get to know you.
-Log in to the Portal, go to the "New Students" tab, and fill out the form (allow 30-45 minutes).
+Log in to the Portal, go to the "New Students" tab and complete the Questionnaire for Advisor (allow 30-45 minutes).
 Find this item on the checklist for further instructions.

 If you have a disability, the Learning Enrichment and Disability Services Office is here to help.
 If you plan to have accommodations like special housing arrangements, extra time on exams, or other assistance (for instance, if you need print materials in an audio format), contact Joy de Leon (608-363-2572) as soon as possible (now for housing arrangements, by July 15 for other requests) to set up these resources.